- About the Board of Registration of Cosmetology

-Cosmetologists, manicurists, aestheticians and the salons where they work must be licensed by the state Board of Registration of Cosmetology.
+Cosmetologists, manicurists, aestheticians and the salons where they work must be licensed by the state Board of Registration of Cosmetology and Barbering.
 Licensing assures that the salon has met the Board's sanitary requirements and that the hairdresser, manicurist or aesthetician has met certain minimum requirements for competent practice.

 Cosmetology is the practice of arranging, dressing, curling, waving, cleansing, cutting, singeing, bleaching, coloring, or otherwise treating the hair of any person for compensation.

 A person licensed as an "operator" has successfully completed a course of 1000 hours of professional training in a Board approved cosmetology school and passed both a practical and written examination.
 An operator must work under the supervision of a licensed "cosmetologist."

 A licensed cosmetologist is an operator who has had at least two years experience and has passed the Board's examination for licensing at this level.
 A cosmetologist works without supervision and may supervise operators, manicurists and aestheticians.

 Manicuring is the practice of cutting, trimming, polishing, tinting, coloring or cleansing the nails and the applying artificial nail products for any person for compensation.

 A licensed manicurist has completed at least 100 hours of professional training in manicuring at a Board approved school and has successfully passed the licensing examination.
 A manicurist may be employed in a cosmetology salon, manicuring salon or an aesthetics salon.

 Aesthetics means the practice for compensation of cleansing, stimulating, manipulating and beautifying skin with hands or mechanical or electrical appliances, or by the use of cosmetic preparations, tonics lotions, or creams.